Jump start (vehicle): Push starting

 A vehicle with a manual transmission may be push started.
 This requires caution while pushing the vehicle and may require the assistance of several persons or another vehicle.
 If the vehicle battery cannot provide power to the ignition system, push starting may be ineffective.
 Most vehicles with automatic transmissions cannot be started this way because the hydraulic torque converter in the transmission will not allow the engine to be driven by the wheels.

 Military vehicles

 Generally referred to as "slave starting" in military parlance, the jump starting procedure has been simplified for military vehicles.
 Tactical vehicles used by NATO militaries possess 24-volt electrical systems and, in accordance with STANAG 4074, have standard slave receptacles for easy connection.
 A slave cable is plugged into the receptacle on each vehicle, and the dead vehicle is started with the live vehicle's engine running.

 Hazards

+Overcharging of a lead-acid battery may produce flammable hydrogen gas by electrolysis of water inside the battery.
 Motorists can be severely injured by a battery explosion.
 In the United States in 1994, a research note by the National Highway Traffic Safety Association estimated that about 442 persons were injured by exploding batteries while attempting a jump-start.